SymfonyCasts/api-platform/sfcasts/ep3-custom-data/set-via-listener.md

 to, is that a lot of what happens between an API platform behind the scenes is actually done via normal event listeners.

-So for example, this Reed listener here is actually responsible for calling the data providers to actually get the data from the database.
-The DC realize listener is what DC realizes the JSON and updates or creates your object.
-Then later about validated listener, right?
-Listener calls the data persisters and then there's some other ones.
+So for example, this `ReedListener` here is actually responsible for calling the data providers to actually get the data from the database.
+The `DeserealizeListener` is what deserealizes the JSON and updates or creates your object.
+Then later about `ValidateListener` `WriteListener` calls the data persisters and then there's some other ones.
-Now, what I want you to notice is that both the real listener and the D serializer listener are listening on kernel.
-That request that's the same event that we are listening on and they will have a priority of four and two.
+Now, what I want you to notice is that both the readlistener and the deserializer listener are listening on `kernel.request` that's the same event that we are listening on and they will have a priority of four and two.
 Now, by default, when you, when you create a subscriber, you can specify down here a priority since we haven't.
 Our priority is zero.
 What that means is that we're actually being called